I’m so excited for this guest post today from Holly Lesue of Maker Valley: Rip Through Your WIPs: How I Finished 30 Quilts in One Year.

 Together with my graphic designer husband, Dave (a.k.a.
 Stately Type), I own and operate Maker Valley, where we design and sell sewing-themed graphic tees, quilt patterns, and enamel pins.
-(You might have seen our collaboration with Amy from a few months back where we created these two cute quilting tees and three ADORABLE enamel pins!)
+(You might have seen our collaboration with Amy from a few months back where we created these a couple of quilting t-shirts (out of stock) and ADORABLE enamel pins!)

 If you follow me on Instagram (@makervalley), you know that I quilt a LOT and that, for the most part, I finish my WIPs (my Work-In-Progress quilting projects).
 In fact, for the past two years, I’ve finished 30+ quilts each year.
 Looking back, that amazes me—because I am NOT naturally an organized, driven, “finisher” type of person.